samuel-rosa/soilnary/README.md

 national level, which is operationally easier than working at the regional or global levels due to the use of standard procedures for soil description and analysis.
-Developing fully functional regional or global soil databases requires not only rescuing and collating legacy soil data -- that already is a very difficult task --, but also the difficult and tedious work of *standardisation* and *harmonization*.
-Soil data standardisation and harmonization guarantee that a soil database can accommodate any soil data irrespective of its source, that is, the method of sampling, description, analysis, classification, mapping, measurement units, and so on.
+Developing fully functional regional or global soil databases requires not only rescuing and collating legacy soil data -- that already is a very difficult task --, but also the difficult and tedious work of *standardization* and *harmonization*.
+Soil data standardization and harmonization guarantee that a soil database can accommodate any soil data irrespective of its source, that is, the method of sampling, description, analysis, classification, mapping, measurement units, and so on.